Summary

 LAMBDA(a,v,calculation)

 The first argument, a, is the accumulator.
-The accumulator begins as the initial_value provided to REDUCE and changes as REDUCE loops over the elements in array and applies a calculation.
-The v represents the value of each element in array.
+The accumulator begins as the initial_value provided to REDUCE and changes as REDUCE loops over the elements in the array and applies a calculation.
+The v represents the value of each element in the array.
 Calculation is the formula logic that creates the final accumulated result.

 REDUCE + LAMBDA